 A CMMS, a.k.a Computerized Maintenance Management System, is a software program that, in a nutshell, streamlines and automates a company’s maintenance processes.
 CMMS solutions came about in the 80’s when managers and crew were sick of the chaos caused by trying to track their WOs, PMs and assets with paper and pencil.

-Thanks to this type of technology, maintenance managers can now automate their maintenance schedules, increase asset lifetime, forecast inventory needs, and keep track of work orders via computer and mobile devices.
+Thanks to this type of technology, maintenance managers can now automate their maintenance schedules, increase asset lifetime, forecast inventory needs, and keep track of work orders via both desktop computer and mobile devices.

 A.T.
 Kearney and Industry Week Magazine surveyed 558 companies and published that maintenance software increased productivity by 28.3%.
 All of this functionality results in more efficient operations, saving you a ton of time and saving your company a ton of money.
-Let’s explore the top 7 CMMS benefits.
+Let’s explore 7 major CMMS benefits.

 1. Less Downtime and Overtime Costs

-You can reduce downtime dramatically by streamlining planned, preventive maintenance with a CMMS solution.
-If repairs are planned in advance, you won’t need to stop production for an unexpected breakdown.
+One of the biggest CMMS benefits is that it helps you dramatically reduce downtime by streamlining planned, preventive maintenance with a CMMS solution.
+If repairs are planned in advance, you will minimize the number of situations where you need to stop production for an unexpected breakdown.

-Additionally, having a preventive maintenance plan ensures that you’ll avoid all those extra staff-hours required for emergency repairs.
+Additionally, implementing a preventive maintenance strategy helps you avoid all those extra staff-hours required for emergency repairs.

 2. Organization Reduces Manual Workload